-All of the actions of insulin are performed via insulin receptors, known as tyrosine kinase receptors, that are 2 subunit receptors and contain both an extracellular domain for insulin to bind as a ligand as well as an intracellular part, insulin protein kinase22 where all phosphorylation events take place.
-As most polypeptide hormones, upon binding, conformational changes are undertaken on the two subunits and a series of phosphorylation events proceed through, leading to more of the actions hormones perform (Figure 5).
+All of the actions of insulin are performed via insulin receptors, known as tyrosine kinase receptors.
+These are 2-subunit receptors and contain both an extracellular domain for insulin to bind as a ligand as well as an intracellular part, insulin protein kinase22 where all phosphorylation events take place.
+As with most polypeptide hormones, upon binding, conformational changes are undertaken on the two subunits and a series of phosphorylation events proceed through, leading to more of the actions hormones perform (Figure 5).
 Internalization of insulin upon binding keeps it in the cell followed by degradation at the end23.
-In addition, it is worth mentioning that all of these actions and signaling pathways are accompanied by the formation of second messengers such as cyclic adenosine phosphate, cAMP, second messengers being molecules that transverse information around tissues.
+In addition, it is worth mentioning that all of these actions and signaling pathways are accompanied by the formation of second messengers such as cyclic adenosine phosphate, cAMP.
+Second messengers are molecules that disperse information around tissues.
 The decrease in the concentration of cAMP is the main cause for insulin’s activities and this is because of insulin suppressing the precursor molecule, adenylate cyclase, from which the second messenger is synthesized24.